richardsonlima/hashIdSecScan/README.md

 About HSS (HashId Sec Scan)
 -------------
-HSS (HashId Sec Scan) is an open-source system configuration security scanner.
+HSS (HashId Sec Scan) is an open-source system configuration security scanner for Docker Containers and Cloud Linux Servers.
 It is intended to be used by Systems Administrators and professional penetration testers.

 About CCE
 -------------